lundstroem/snibbetracker/res/readme.txt

 1xx arpeggio speed (speed, speed) use one of the values or both multiplied.
 Axx (left amplitud, right amplitud) can be used for amplitude, pan och turning off a tone.

-fixade buggar
+fixed bugs
 ---------------
-- save song (igen)
+- save song (again)
-- ska nu ladda channel-waveform settings korrekt.
+- should now load channel-waveform settings correctly.

+other
+- changed a few colors with with more contrast to make it easier to see what you're doing.
+- old songs cannot be loaded with this version because of significant changes in the file format.